pmpmchaves/CaloriePredictor/README.md

 ## Friendly user interface and model deployment:

 - Streamlit will be used to build a user friendly interface where users can interact with the model.
-- Docker will be used to create a virtual environment where the Streamlit app will be deployed.
+- Docker will be used to create a container where the Streamlit app will be deployed.

 Work in progress..